Where the Sun Don't Shine: Plot

 Meanwhile, after finding out that Olivia lied to her, Elizabeth North (Portia de Rossi) leaks revealing photos of Cyrus Beene (Jeff Perry) and Michael (Matthew Del Negro) in bed together, which creates a news scandal.
 Olivia suggests a marriage agreement between Cyrus and Michael, but Cyrus refuses as it would be a betrayal of James.
 Cyrus gives Fitz (Tony Goldwyn) his letter of resignation of Chief of Staff, after an emotional interaction between the two.
 David (Joshua Malina), being the Attorney General, is obligated to investigate the case, where as when he questions Abby (Darby Stanchfield) about an alibi, she reveals that she was with Leo Bergen (Paul Adelstein) - leaving David devastated.
 Olivia goes to Cyrus at his home and gives him a speech about life and how he needs to pull himself together.
 She manages to convince him to go along with the marriage agreement, in addition to taking his job back.

 Quinn and Huck continue to investigate the Winslow-case after finding out that Elizabeth, Andrew (Jon Tenney) and Kobiak are working together.
 Quinn breaks into Jeremy Winslow's law firm, by using Kobiak's finger to get past security.
 She figures out that the law firm has been in contact with West-Angola, in addition to Andrew and Elizabeth being behind the car bombing which led the blame to West-Angola.
 They discover that the plan was to make a war between the U.S. and West-Angola; however Fitz doesn't declare a war which makes Elizabeth confront Mellie (Bellamy Young).
 Mellie, however, refuses to take her side as she is hurt by the fact that Elizabeth is sleeping with Andrew.
 Andrew confronts Fitz, where he reveals his disappointment about Fitz's decision about not wanting to go to war, where he threatens him with hurting Olivia if Fitz does not declare war against West-Angola.

 Jake visits Olivia, but to his surprise, she is happy.
 When he starts talking about Rowan, she refuses to discuss anything more on her father, and instead begins to dance.
 She informs Jake that she chooses herself, rather than him or Fitz.
 As Jake is picking up pillows from the bedroom, Olivia is kidnapped.

-Cultural references

-The title "Where the Sun Don't Shine" refers to a phrase in the United States, which someone use when they are irritated and are referring to the external opening of the human rectum - "I kicked him where the sun don't shine".